Munawwar/ssr-sandbox/README.md

 # SSR Sandbox

-You don't want frontend code security exploits / supply chain attacks ever getting access to server resources.
-This project is aimed to sandbox JS server side rendering code using `deno_core`.
+The goal is to contain security exploits / supply chain attacks in frontend JavaScript SSR (server side rendering) code from ever getting access to server resources.
+Sandbox implemented with `deno_core`.
+Interestingly this may also allow other programming languages to do JS SSR without using full node.js / deno.

 In other words, the idea is to run frontend JS code run without giving any potential attacker access to environment variables, filesystem APIs or network access.